Tampomas II: Overview

 Tampomas II, originally named Central No.6, was produced in 1971 by Mitsubishi Heavy Industries in Shimonoseki, Japan.
 It was a RoRo (Roll On-Roll Off) vessel of the screw-steamer type measuring 6153 GRT.
 The ship had a capacity of 1,500 passengers, with a maximum speed of 19.5 kn.
-It had a width of 22 m,height of 14 meters and a length of 128.6 m.
+It had a width of 22 m, height of 14 meters and a length of 128.6 m.

 The ship was purchased by PT.
 PANN (Pengembangan Armada Niaga Nasional or National Commercial Fleet Development) from Comodo Marine Co.
-SA, Japan for US$8.3 million, and then Pelni repurchased it from PT.
+SA, Japan for $8.3 million (USD), and then Pelni repurchased it from PT.
 PANN on a ten-year lease contract.
-Many were confused at the high price of this ship, because it was offered to other private liner companies for only US$3.6 million.
+Many were confused at the high price of this ship, because it was offered to other private liner companies for only $3.6 million (USD).
 Various parties, including Japan, stated that the ship was no longer seaworthy because it was already 10 years old at the time of the purchase.
 Once operated, this ship was directly assigned to serve the routes Jakarta-Padang and Jakarta-Ujung Pandang, which were the busiest routes at that time.
 Every time the ship made port, it was only given a four-hour break before sailing again.
 Repairs and routine maintenance on the ship's machinery and equipment was done in a perfunctory fashion considering its age.

 However, despite the substandard maintenance, the maiden voyage of Tampomas II was set for 2 June through 13 June 1980.
 A number of journalists and members of the House of Representatives were invited to join the voyage.
 On this cruise, several members of the House had witnessed and also had questions about the engine that had broken down several times during the trip.
 A Member of Parliament from the PDI party, Ahmad Soebagyo, mentioned various irregularities during the cruise, including the ship was circling in the same radius due to the malfunctioning of its engine automatic regulator buttons and the cancellation of a show event on the ship due to a prolonged electrical failure.
 According to a reporter, the engine broke down six times during the voyage.